A place to share thoughts and ideas about Dungeons and Dragons

 Falling Damage: The basic rule is simple: 1d6 points of damage per 10 feet fallen, to a maximum of 20d6.

-Falling into Water: Falls into water are handled somewhat differently.
-If the water is at least 10 feet deep, you must succeed on a DC 10 Dexterity (Acrobatics) check to enter the water without damage.
+Falling into Water: If the water is at least 10 feet deep, you must succeed on a DC 10 Dexterity (Acrobatics) check to enter the water without damage.
 Otherwise you receive 1d6 points of damage from any fall up to 20 feet of falling.
 Regardless of the save, you receive an additional 1d6 of damage for every 10 feet fall beyond 20 feet.

-Diving into Water: Characters who deliberately dive into water take no damage on a successful DC 15 Dexterity (Acrobatics) check, so long as the water is at least 10 feet deep for every 30 feet fallen.
-However, the DC of the check increases by 5 for every 50 feet of the dive.
+Diving into Water: Characters who deliberately dive into water take no damage on a successful DC 10 Dexterity (Acrobatics) check, so long as the water is at least 10 feet deep (or 20 feet deep if the dive is over 100 feet).
+However, the DC of the check increases by 1 for every 10 feet of the dive beyond 20 feet.
+There is a maximum DC of 35.

 Landing on Your Feet: The official rule is that you land prone unless you receive no damage from the fall.
 I have no problem with this.
 However, I don’t think it would break anything if you allow the character to land on his feet if he makes his Athletics check.